Benefits for people affected by cancer

 - your health.

 Some benefits may also be affected if you have a long stay in hospital or go abroad.
-This normally applies to being in hospital or abroad for 4 weeks or more.
+This normally applies if either lasts for 4 weeks or more.

 Not every change will affect your benefits.
-But if you are not sure, you should tell the service that pays your benefits, just in case.
+But if you are not sure, you should tell the service that pays your benefits.
 Not telling them could mean you are missing out on extra money.
-Or you could be paid money that you will have to pay back.
+Or you could be paid money that you have to pay back.

-If you are unhappy with a decision about your benefits, you may be able to ask for it to be looked at again.
-For example, this could be if you are refused a benefit or paid less than you think you should get.
+If you disagree with a decision about your benefits, you may be able to ask for it to be looked at again.
+For example, you might ask for this to happen if you are refused a benefit or paid less than you think you should get.
 This is called a mandatory reconsideration.
 You must ask for this within 1 month of the decision date.

-If you are unhappy with the result, you can then make an appeal.
-You must do this within one month of the reconsideration decision date.
-If you miss the deadline for a mandatory reconsideration or appeal, speak to a welfare right adviser.
+If you disagree with the mandatory reconsideration, you can appeal.
+You must do this within 1 month of the reconsideration decision date.
+If you miss the deadline for a mandatory reconsideration or appeal, speak to a welfare rights adviser.
 It may still be possible to challenge the decision.

-If you are unhappy with a decision about Housing Benefit, you can appeal straight away.
-You don not need to ask for a mandatory reconsideration first.
+If you disagree with a decision about Housing Benefit, you can appeal to your local council straight away.
+You do not need to ask for a mandatory reconsideration first.

 Challenging a benefits decision can be complicated.
 It is a good idea to ask a welfare rights adviser for help as soon as possible.
-You can speak to a Macmillan welfare rights adviser by calling 0808 808 00 00.
-They can talk you through the process and send you more information.
+You can speak to our welfare rights advisers by calling 0808 808 00 00.

 You may not be able to get some benefits if you: